Director Luca Guadagnino and cinematographer Sayombhu Mukdeeprom decided early on to use only a single prime lens when making Call Me By Your Name.

 Critical Success and Awards

-Call Me by Your Name premiered on the Sundance Film Festival on 22 january 2017, where the audience simply loved the film.
+Call Me By Your Name premiered on the Sundance Film Festival on 22 january 2017, where the audience simply loved the film.
 It went on to win several awards, including an Oscar and a BAFTA Award for Best Adapted Screenplay.

-At the 33:rd Independent Spirit Awards, Call Me by Your Name won both Best Male Lead for Timothée Chalamet and Best Cinematography for the work of Sayombhu Mukdeeprom on the film.
+At the 33:rd Independent Spirit Awards, Call Me By Your Name won both Best Male Lead for Timothée Chalamet and Best Cinematography for the work of Sayombhu Mukdeeprom on the film.

 Cinema Premiere